WELCOME | REGULAR SUBMISSION | LATE-BREAKING SUBMISSION | TOPICS

-EULAR invites you to submit a late-breaking abstract to the European Congress of Rheumatology, EULAR 2021, to take place as a virtual Congress.
+EULAR invites you to submit a late-breaking abstract to the European Congress of Rheumatology, EULAR 2023, to take place as an onsite-only Congress in Milan.

 Rules and regulations

 The following specific rules and regulations apply to late-breaking abstract submission:

 - Late-breaking abstract submission must be done under the dedicated submission track (late breaking abstract).
 To submit a late breaking abstract, a non-refundable processing fee of EUR 100 will be charged at the time of online submission.
 Authors of rejected, incomplete or wrongly submitted abstracts will not be refunded.

 - Splitting of data originating from the same study across several abstracts and/or topics is not permitted and will lead to rejection of the abstracts.

 - It is mandatory to use the abstract word template provided by the system.
 Please read all instructions carefully before preparing your abstract.

 — Abstract title (minimum 15, maximum 300 characters)